juliaaano/juliaaano/source/_posts/2021/2020-05-14-rise-of-quarkus-github-actions.md

 ## GitHub Actions

 Think of [GitHub Actions](https://github.com/features/actions){:target="_blank"} as the CI tool, a replacement for Jenkins or Travis CI, for example.
 The aspect I like most about it is the fact it's so well integrated with the GitHub repository.
-This can be very empowering for developers who can control and get feedback from their CI pipelines in the same place where the code and pull requests are managed.
+This can be empowering for developers who can control and get feedback from their CI pipelines in the same place where the code and pull requests are managed.

 ## GitHub Packages